enkidevs/curriculum/python/functional-programming/arrays-i/the-slice-built-in-function.md

 ## Content

-The `slice` built-in is a constructor which creates a *slice object* representing the set of indices specified by a given range.
-It can be used to get substrings, subtuples and sublists from their respective sequence objects.
-The general syntax is of the form:
+Functional programming is a style of programming where we use functions as self-contained multi-purpose formulas.

+We'll delve into Python's functions like `slice`, `reverse`, `zip`, `sum`, and `all` to show how clean and powerful Functional Programming can be!

+### Slice

+The `slice` built-in function creates index ranges that we can use to extract components from lists and strings:

+You can slice in two ways:
 ```python
 slice(stop)
 # or
 slice(start, stop, step)
 ```

-Where the arguments are all integers.
-Passing only one integer argument causes it to default the other arguments to `None` and take the integer as a 'stop' value.
-These values mean the following:
+Where the different parameters are:

-- **start** - the starting integer where the slice starts.
-Giving only one integer argument defaults this to `None`, which means the slice starts at index 0, or the beginning of the sequence.
+- **start** - the index where the slice starts.
+Defaults to 0
-- **stop** - the integer value of the index where the slice ends.
+- **stop** - the index where the slice ends.
 The slice stops on the index `stop - 1`.
-If only one integer is given Python assumes it to be the `stop` index.
+If only one integer is given to the function Python assumes it to be the `stop` index.
-- **step** - the integer value which determines the increment between each index of the slice, i.e. a step of 2 increments the index included in the slice by 2, each step.
-Giving only one integer argument defaults this to `None`, which means a step of 1.
+- **step** - the increment between each index of the slice, i.e. a step of 2 increments the index included in the slice by 2, each step.
+Defaults to 1.

 Consider the following example, where we use `slice` to extract a substring from a string.